-In the case of many forms of damage caused by either decay or trauma, a dental crown is often the best form of restoration.
-That is because affixing crowns is a minimally invasive solution, yet a comprehensive and effective one.
+In the case of many forms of damage caused by either decay or trauma, a crown is often the best form of restoration.
+That is because affixing it is a minimally invasive solution, yet a comprehensive and effective one.

-- A crown can be added quickly, and the procedure is fast and comfortable for most patients.
+- All types can be added quickly, and the procedure is fast and comfortable for most patients.

-- Yet crowns are also built to withstand the pressure one exerts while chewing, allowing fragile teeth beneath the crowns to remain safe.
+- Yet they are also built to withstand the pressure one exerts while chewing, allowing fragile teeth beneath to remain safe.

-- Crowns can still be made of metal, but most patients and dentists now prefer the benefits of choosing porcelain crowns instead.
+- They can still be made of metal, but most patients and dentists now prefer the benefits of choosing ceramic versions instead.

 Many Issues Can Be Addressed with Teeth Crowns

-Whether the trauma to your mouth has caused a chip, crack, or some other form of damage, the solution is often the same, a dental crown.
+Trauma to your mouth can cause a chip, crack, or some other form of damage to your teeth.
+The solution is often the same, a veneer or a cap.
 Crowns can be used to protect fragile or otherwise damaged teeth by creating a barrier against further wear, decay, or worsening damage.

 Restorative Treatment May Be Necessary Even Without Obvious Signs of Trouble

-Even if no visible damage has been done to your teeth, that does not ensure that your oral health has not been negatively affected by a trauma to your mouth.
+Have you heard the saying, “if it doesn’t hurt, don’t fix it”?
+Trauma, decay, and nerve death, don’t always cause pain.
+Even if no visible damage has been done to your teeth, it does not ensure that there isn’t a problem.
 Injuries to teeth can sometimes cause intrinsic damage that will not be visible or even felt.
 They can still, however, lead to infection.